-Cosmetic surgery is a distinctive subspecialty that uniquely restricts itself to the enhancement of appearance through surgical and nonsurgical aesthetic techniques.
+Cosmetic surgery is a distinctive subspecialty that uniquely restricts itself to the enhancement of appearance by a cosmetic surgeon through surgical and nonsurgical aesthetic techniques.
 It is specifically concerned with maintaining normal appearance, restoring it, or enhancing it.
 Cosmetic surgery is a multi-disciplinary approach directed to all areas of the face, neck, breast, and body.
 The educational profile of this surgical subspecialty is unique in that first begins with a fully trained surgeon.
 Cosmetic surgery as a subspecialty incorporates surgical knowledge from many contributing disciplines to attain a high level of skill and surgical knowledge.
 These contributing disciplines include dermatologic surgery, otolaryngology facial plastic surgery, general surgery, plastic/reconstructive surgery, oculoplastic surgery, oral-maxillofacial surgery and others.

 Patient safety comes first!

 We realize that patient safety while undergoing surgery is of utmost importance.
 Therefore, all cosmetic surgery procedures requiring general anesthesia are performed at Baylor Surgicare at Mansfield, a JCAHO (Joint Commission) accredited and AAAHC certified out-patient surgical center, located a few miles from our office.
 Furthermore, all surgeries will be monitored by board-certified anesthesiologists and anesthesia providers.

 In addition, Dr. Thornton has full cosmetic plastic surgery privileges at Medical Center of Arlington to better serve his Arlington clients or in the event your procedure may require an over-night hospital stay.
 However, minor cosmetic surgery procedures requiring local anesthesia may be performed in our own private procedure room.